saltysylvi/saltysylvi.github.io/source/blog/escaping-backticks.md

 ⟨ 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 1 0 0 0 0 0 0 0 0 0 0 1 1 0 1 1 1 1 0 0 0 1 1 0 0 ⟩
 ```

-To get a mask of just one of the backticks from each pair at first I tried `(¬∧⟜«t∧¬o)/`.
+To filter out one of the backticks from each pair at first I tried `(¬∧⟜«t∧¬o)/`.
 The critical part, `∧⟜«`, checks if a value is 1 and the next value is 1.
 But that doesn't work since it will turn a whole run of backticks into a single backtick.